Appendix: Installing Apache Qpid Proton-C on an Azure Linux VM

 After provisioning the portal displays the following:

-In order to log on to the machine, you must know the endpoint port for SSH.
+In order to log on to the computer, you must know the endpoint port for SSH.
 You can obtain this value from the portal by selecting the newly created VM and clicking on the Endpoints tab.
-The following screenshot shows that the public SSH port for this machine is 57146.
+The following screenshot shows that the public SSH port for this computer is 57146.

-You can now connect to the machine using SSH.
+You can now connect to the computer using SSH.
 This example uses the PuTTY tool, as in the following screenshot:

 Edit the yum config file (/etc/yum.conf) and comment out the exclusion for updates to kernel headers (# exclude=kernel*).
 This is necessary to install the gcc compiler.